 In The Link’s intimate setting, pupils are able to mix in a safe and carefully supervised environment.
 We us Social Stories, pastoral-social development, sensory sessions and play to encourage our young people’s social skills and to build confidence.Pupils are supported through visual aids, prompts or scribing by staff; our key tools are visual reminders, timetables and expectations about boundaries and kindness.
 In The Link, we liaise closely with families, always with respect, trust and openness.

-Autism is a lifelong condition, which affects how a person communicates, interacts socially, and can present difficulties or differences for the person in their thinking, imagination and sensitivity of their senses.
-As a spectrum condition, individuals with autism will share similar difficulties; however the way in which autism will impact on the individual is unique.
+Autism Spectrum Condition (ASC) is a lifelong condition, which affects how a person communicates, interacts socially, and can present difficulties or differences for the person in their thinking, imagination and sensitivity of their senses.
+As a spectrum condition, individuals with autism will share similar difficulties, however the way in which autism will impact on the individual is unique.

-Sensory difficulties are becoming increasuingly prominent in pupils with ASC and communication needs.
-Some children with autsm can be more sensitive than usual to envionrmental stimuli such as noise, light, clothing or temperature.
-Other children with ASC and communication needs can have lowered sensitivity levels.
+Sensory difficulties are becoming increasingly prominent in pupils with ASC and communication needs.
+Some children with autism can be more sensitive than usual to environmental stimuli such as noise, light, clothing or temperature.
+Others with ASC and communication needs can have lowered sensitivity levels.